visit-dav/visit/docs/SphynxDocs/Operators/OperatorTypes/Explode_operator.rst

 you will find an example of two material explosions.
 In this example, we see the materials Cord and Steel, shown in blue and green, being exploded from the Tire dataset.

+Exploding domains
+""""""""""""""""""""""""""""

+To explode the domains of a dataset, you must first make sure that your dataset has domains that can be ploted using the Subset plot.
+If this condition is met, all you need to do is apply the Explode operator to a Subset plot of your domains.
+The domains will then be substituted in for materials and treated as such.
+You can then refer to the section on exploding materials for usage tips.

 Exploding cells